 These Great Experiences are Reasons You’ll Love a Spring Getaway to Cannon Beach

-Cannon Beach makes a great destination any time of year, but there are some truly remarkable experiences that only a spring visit will offer.
-On a spring visit, you not only avoid the summertime crowds, but you’ll be able to watch for our colorful Tufted Puffins, explore freshly exposed tidepools, attend a special event and maybe catch a spouting whale.
+Cannon Beach is a great destination any time of year, but there are some truly remarkable experiences that only a spring visit offers.
+On a spring visit, you not only avoid the summertime crowds, but you’ll be able to watch for our colorful Tufted Puffins, see a cute bunny or two, explore freshly exposed tidepools, attend a special event, and maybe catch a spouting whale.

 Freshest tidepools of the year

-Spring low tides may be the best time of year to see the colorful life in our tidepools.
-The season offers increasingly low tides, exposing some intertidal areas that have been mostly underwater for months.
+Spring low tides may be the best time to see the colorful life in our tidepools.
+The season offers increasingly low tides, exposing some intertidal areas that have been primarily underwater for months.
 Winter storms and heavy surf often scours sand from intertidal areas making tidepool creatures their most visible.
-At locations like Haystack Rock, Lion Rock at Arcadia Beach and the rocks at Silver Point, look for sea stars, hermit crabs, darting sculpin, green anemones and many more interesting creatures.
+At locations like Haystack Rock, Lion Rock at Arcadia Beach, and the rocks at Silver Point, look for sea stars, hermit crabs, darting sculpins, green anemones, and many more exciting creatures.
 Keep your eye out for colorful sea slugs known as nudibranchs.
 Visit during one of spring’s minus tides for best viewing.

 Welcome back our puffins

 Tufted Puffins return to nest on Haystack Rock each April, offering the most accessible place in the Pacific Northwest to see these colorful birds.
-The puffins have become something of a star in Cannon Beach and their annual return is a celebrated event.
-Spring is also a great time for observing other seabirds like the thousands of Common Murres that return to nest in crowded colonies, shoulder to shoulder on the bare top of near-shore rocks.
+The puffins have become a star in Cannon Beach, and their annual return is a celebrated event.
+Spring is also an excellent time for observing other seabirds like the thousands of Common Murres that return to nest in crowded colonies, shoulder to shoulder on the bare top of near-shore rocks.
 Bring your binoculars and focus on Haystack Rock and Bird Rocks off Chapman Point in the north end of Cannon Beach for the most spectacular seabird displays.
-While you’re looking, you’ll also likely spot nesting cormorants, gulls, Pigeon Guillemots and Black Oystercatchers.
+While looking, you’ll also likely spot nesting cormorants, gulls, Pigeon Guillemots, and Black Oystercatchers.